 It’s been nearly half-a-decade since Blizzard Entertainment disrupted the card game scene with Hearthstone.
 Its community is still going strong, and is now enjoying one of its most fun & balanced seasons thanks to The Boomsday Project: an otherworldly expansion pack filled with mad scientists and happy accidents.

-In our fourth episode, we discuss not only the state & direction of Hearthstone, but also revisit the foundation it was built upon: its accessibility, visual flare, skill-to-luck ratio, deck construction and more.
+In our fourth episode, we discuss not only the state & direction of Hearthstone, but also revisit the foundation it was built upon.
 Returning from our debut episode to talk through it all is my dear friend, Alex Koval.